ubipo/pathy/dataprep/labelling/README.md

-# Data Labelling
+# Labelling

-To train our convolutional semantic image segmentation neural network we need labelled data of forest paths.
+To train our CNN we need labelled data of forest paths.
 Most data online however is meant for autnomous driving, usually on solid (asphalt/compacted gravel) roads/paths.

 ## Freiburg